KxSystems/docs/docs/ml/toolkit/utilities/xval.md

 ```

 !!!note
         The application of repeated K-fold cross validation procedures should be applied with caution - cross validation procedures often tend to be slow.
-As such, K-fold should be run once prior to multiple applications.
+As such, single run K-fold should be run prior to multiple applications.

 ## `.ml.xval.rollxval`